UT-Austin-FIS/ut_relogin/README.md

   * Optional: A `UTDirectContext` class

 ## Disclaimer

-This repo is inteded as an upgrade to FIS's existing re-login functionality.
+This repo is intended as an upgrade to FIS's existing re-login functionality.
-As such, it is configured with settings that make implementing it in our applications as easily as possible.
+As such, it is configured with settings that make implementing it in our applications as easy as possible.

 We do want to share this code with other areas that may need re-login functionality in their applications.
 However, we cannot promise to support any